NAP-DSP/nap_dsp_video_guide/README.md

 NAP DSP Video uses JSON and the HTTP POST method.

-If you have any question about this document, please reach out to adpacker@nasmedia.co.kr.
+If you have any question about this document, please reach out to nap_dsp@nasmedia.co.kr.
 <br>

 **Note**